Grad School Financial Aid

 - May borrow up to the Cost of Attendance minus other financial aid including other loans

-- Payment begins within 60 days after the second disbursement of the loan, but may be deferred while attending school half-time or more.
-However, interest is accruing daily and any unpaid interest will be added to the principal amount once the loan enters repayment
+- Payment begins within 60 days after the second disbursement of the loan as of 2021, but may be deferred while attending school half-time or more.
+However, interest is accruing daily and any unpaid interest may be added to the principal amount once the loan enters repayment

 Private Student Loans

 Financing for graduate school is available through banks and other lenders.
 We provide an easy-to-use private student loan comparison to evaluate your needs and find a loan program that’s perfect for you.
 Be sure to do this well ahead of the start of the academic year.
 You may need your personal financial information to complete this.

 - Generally offered to very few graduate students

 - Net Federal Work Study earnings may not exceed financial need

 - Award is paid directly to the student in the form of a paycheck